ProtonFoundationGroup/Proton/README.md

 # Proton

 Proton is an [Ethereum-compatible](https://github.com/ProtonFoundation/Proton) project.
-It uses a new consensus and new block reward .
+It will uses a new consensus.

 ## Build the source